 Vaccination can protect against infection with the HPV types covered by the vaccine, provided the woman is not already infected with those types of HPV.
 However, vaccination does not protect against all HPV types and a woman may still become infected with another HPV type not included in the vaccine.
 HPV vaccines are not a treatment for HPV infections.
-There are currently two licenced HPV vaccinations in New Zealand – Gardasil® and Cervarix®

 HPV vaccine controversy

-There has been some controversy following the introduction of PHV vaccines.
+There has been some controversy following the introduction of HPV vaccines.
 Some of the opposition stems from moral concerns, arguing that vaccinating young women against STIs could increase sexual activity prior to marriage.
 More importantly is the risk that fewer young women will have smear tests, mistakenly thinking they are protected by the vaccine.
 If this was the case, there is the danger that immunisation could lead to an increase in cervical cancer cases.

 Preventing cervical cancer: An integrated approach